sanjitk7/java-programming/README.md

-# Java Programming Basics - Class Exercises
+# Java Programming

-This Repository Contains sample programs, practice exercises and assessments of the course CSE1007 - Java Programming in Vellore Institute of Technology, Vellore by Professor Anitha A.
+This Repository Contains sample programs, practice exercises and assessments of the course CSE1007 - Java Programming.

 ## Introduction